 As part of government efforts to improve national infrastructure and offer civic services, the Taiwanese Universal Health Insurance (NHI) programme was created and made available to residents in 1995.
-Expats living in Taiwan for more than six months or who hold an Alien Resident Card (ARC) are required to join the NHI.
-With the NHI, expats using one of Taiwan's excellent public health facilities are given access to heavily subsidised medical care.
+Expats living in Taiwan for six months or more or those who hold an Alien Resident Card (ARC) are required to join the NHI.

-Although public hospitals are world-class, many inpatient services that are standard in the West may not be provided at Taiwanese public facilities and patients seeking treatment may experience long waiting times.
+With the NHI, expats using one of Taiwan's excellent public health facilities can access heavily subsidised medical care.
+Although public hospitals are world-class, many inpatient services that are standard in the West may not be provided at Taiwanese public facilities, and patients seeking treatment may experience long waiting times.

 Pharmacies are widely available across Taipei, with many doctors having pharmacies attached to their rooms.
+Read Healthcare in Taiwan for more on the national healthcare system.

 Hospitals in Taipei